Marvin Davis

 Marvin H. Davis (August 31, 1925 – September 25, 2004) was an American industrialist.
 He made his fortunes as the chair of Davis Petroleum and at one time owned 20th Century Fox, the Pebble Beach Corporation, the Beverly Hills Hotel, and the Aspen Skiing Company.

 Early life and education

 Marvin Davis was raised in a Jewish family, the son of Jack Davis and Jean Spitzer.
 He had one younger sister, Joan (born 1929).

-His father came to the United States from London as a teenager in 1917 and later joined the British Navy after reportedly applying for a college scholarship but being denied it because he was Jewish.
+His father came to the United States from London as a teenager in 1917 and later joined the Royal Navy after reportedly applying for a college scholarship but being denied it because he was Jewish.
 Jack Davis became a successful fashion buyer for New York department stores.
 He went on to found Jay Day Dress Co., a well-priced line of women's dresses that achieved great success, selling 200,000 dresses per-month to stores across the nation.
 In 1939 he partnered with Ray Ryan, who owned the Ryan Oil Company, and they started the Davis Oil Company.

 Marvin graduated with a Bachelor of Science degree in engineering from New York University in 1947.